-Companies are typically required to meet the first 3 criteria.
-CPRIT recognizes meeting each of criteria 4 through 7 may not always be feasible.
-Hence, CPRIT may afford flexibility with these requirements, in specific circumstances, provided a majority of criteria are met.
 In exceptional circumstances, the applicant may propose 1 or more alternative location requirements, which the Oversight Committee may approve by a majority vote in an open meeting.

-Unless otherwise specified by the award contract, all location requirements identified by the applicant must be fulfilled within 1 year of receiving the initial disbursement of funds.
+Unless otherwise specified by the award contract, the company must fulfill all location requirements identified in the application within 1 year of receiving the initial disbursement of funds.
 Failure to maintain compliance with the location criteria will result in consequences ranging from suspension of grant funding to early termination of the grant contract and repayment of grant funds.

-- An applicant may submit only 1 application under this RFA during this funding cycle. - An application last submitted (including resubmissions) before June 28, 2016 may be submitted as a new application, even if it was previously resubmitted. - Please note that in any given application round, applicants will typically only be allowed to apply for one Product Development award (TXCO, RELCO or Seed) at a time.
-Applicants are advised to review each RFA and select the program that best fits their development status. - Only I coapplicant may be included on the application.
+- All cancer-related sectors are eligible: therapeutics, diagnostics, devices, and tools.
+Project must diagnose cancer, treat cancer, or treat sequelae specific to cancer. - An application last submitted (including resubmissions) before January 5, 2017, may be submitted as a new application, even if it was previously resubmitted. - CPRIT is releasing 3 Product Development RFAs in this funding cycle.
+Please note that in any given application round, applicants are allowed to apply for only 1 Product Development award (TXCO, RELCO, or Seed).
+Applicants are advised to review each RFA and select the program that best fits their development status. - Only 1 coapplicant may be included on the application.
 For the Product Development Research Program, a coapplicant is an individual(s) designated by the applicant organization to have the appropriate level of authority and responsibility to direct the project or program to be supported by the award.
 If so designated by the applicant organization, coapplicants share the authority and responsibility for leading and directing the project, intellectually and logistically.
 When multiple applicants are named, each is responsible and accountable for the proper conduct of the project, program, or activity, including the submission of all required reports.
-The presence of more than 1 applicant on an application or award diminishes neither the responsibility nor the accountability of any individual applicant.
+The presence of more than 1 applicant on an application or award diminishes neither the responsibility nor the accountability of any individual applicant. - An applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT. - An applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application.
+If the applicant or other individuals are ineligible to receive federal grant funds or have had a grant terminated for cause, the applicant may be contacted to provide more information.

-- A company applicant is eligible to receive a grant award only if the applicant certifies that the company, including the company representative, any senior member or key personnel listed on the application, or any company officer or director (or any person related to 1 or more of these individual within the second degree of consanguinity or affinity), has not made and will not make a contribution to CPRIT or to any foundation specifically created to benefit CPRIT. - A company applicant is not eligible to receive CPRIT funding if the company representative, any senior member or key personnel listed on the application, or any company officer or director is related to a CPRIT Oversight Committee member. - The company applicant must report whether the company, company representative, or other individuals who contribute to the execution of the proposed project in a substantive, measurable way, whether or not those individuals are slated to receive salary or compensation under the grant award, are currently ineligible to receive federal grant funds or have had a grant terminated for cause within 5 years prior to the submission date of the grant application.
-If the applicant or other individuals are ineligible to receive federal grant funds or have had a grant terminated for cause, the applicant may be contacted to provide more information. - CPRIT grants will be awarded by contract to successful company applicants.
+• CPRIT grants will be awarded by contract to successful applicants.
 Certain contractual requirements are mandated by Texas law or by administrative rules.
-Although the company applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should familiarize themselves with these standards before submitting a grant application.
+Although the applicant need not demonstrate the ability to comply with these contractual requirements at the time the application is submitted, applicants should familiarize themselves with these standards before submitting a grant application.
 Significant issues addressed by the CPRIT contract are listed in section 11 and section 12.
 All statutory provisions and relevant administrative rules can be found at www.cprit.texas.gov.